wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-nodejs-application.md

 ## <a name="_Toc395783181"></a>Step 5: Build a user interface

-Now let’s turn our attention to building the user interface so a user can actually interact with our application.
+Now let's turn our attention to building the user interface so a user can actually interact with our application.
 The Express application we created uses **Jade** as the view engine.
 For more information on Jade please refer to [http://jade-lang.com/](http://jade-lang.com/).

 1. The **layout.jade** file in the **views** directory is used as a global template for other **.jade** files.
 In this step you will modify it to use [Twitter Bootstrap](https://github.com/twbs/bootstrap), which is a toolkit that makes it easy to design a nice looking website.
 2. Open the **layout.jade** file found in the **views** folder and replace the contents with the following;